AltropInc/alt/doc/script/class.md

 Base Derived(x, y, z:: int) { }
 ```

 In particular, a sealed class is a class that cannot be extended with new members in derived classes.
 However, new constructors with different interfaces can be added to a sealed class.
-Therefore, we cannot use a sealed class as a base class in class inheritance, but we can use simple class form to generate derived class from a sealed base class for a selt of different constructors:
+Therefore, we cannot use a sealed class as a base class in class inheritance, but we can use simple class form to generate derived class from a sealed base class with a set of different constructors:

 ```altscript
 sealed class SealedBase